Rental Certificate Compliance Verdict

 Move through these steps in order before you rely on optional routing, outreach, or vendor calls.

-Confirm this is true turnover
+Confirm this is a new lease

 Before reletting

-Get a next-step review
+Get a Philly file review

 Trust & review